Resident’s Guidebook for Sevas student homes

 Tenants are responsible to buy or renew router.

-There are old routers (label: Owner Kiinteistö Oy Marttilan kortteeri), which Sevas do not maintain anymore.
+There are some old routers (label: Owner Kiinteistö Oy Marttilan kortteeri), which Sevas do not maintain anymore.

 Every bedroom in a shared apartment has an open Internet connection.